graememcc/funkierJS/docs/markdown/byName.md

 Returns: `function`

-Given an arity, object and function, returns a curried function whose execution context is permanently bound to the supplied execution context.
+Given an arity, object and function, returns a curried function whose execution context is permanently bound to the supplied execution context, and whose arity equals the arity given.
+The supplied arity need not equal the function's length.
+The function will be only called when the specified number of arguments have been supplied.

-Curries the given function f to the supplied arity, which need not equal the function's length, and permanently binds the resulting function to the supplied execution context.
-The function will be called when that number of arguments have been supplied.
 Superfluous arguments are discarded.
 It is possible to partially apply the resulting function, and indeed the further resulting function(s).
-The resulting function and its partial applications will throw if they require at least one argument, but are invoked without any. `bindWithContextAndArity` throws if the arity is not a natural number, if the second parameter is not an acceptable type for an execution context, or if the last parameter is not a function.
+The resulting function and its partial applications will throw if they require at least one argument, but are invoked without any. `bind` throws if the arity is not a natural number, if the second parameter is not an acceptable type for an execution context, or if the last parameter is not a function.

 The returned function will have a length of 1, unless an arity of 0 was requested, in which case this will be the length.
 The [`arityOf`](#arityOf) function can be used to determine how many arguments are required before the